How to deal with housing discrimination

 Disability discrimination

-change policies, practices and procedures that make it unreasonably difficult for you to use their service
+change policies, practices or procedures that make it unreasonably difficult for you to use their service

-provide help and services if that will help you use the service, such as an interpreter for a meeting
+provide help so that you can use their service, such as an interpreter for a meeting

 When discrimination is allowed